liayin/blog/_posts/2020-2-10-stand-your-ground-law-trends.md

 Even prior to this incident, there is a small increase in October 2005, which is probably correlated with the enactment of the stand your ground law in Florida.

 ![Subregion Long](/images/states.jpg "Subregion Long")

+Therefore, I would like to claim that people generally have a good knowledge of the law if they live in the states where the law was enacted.